Accelerating your hiring speed is tough.

 According to Robert Half, 57% of job seekers lose interest in a job if the hiring process is lengthy.

 Studies on candidate engagement show that it’s important to communicate and build relationships right from the get-go.
 Because let’s face it, this isn’t the generation to go radio silent on.
-In-demand candidates are often the first ones to drop out in frustration if the hiring process is too slow and ghosting candidates that didn’t make the cut is a big no-no!
+In-demand candidates are often the first to ghost out in frustration if the hiring process is too slow and ghosting candidates that didn’t make the cut is a big no-no!

 In this guide, we’ll share everything you need to know about using a recruitment CRM to reduce your time to fill – using automated email sequences, building a talent pool, nurturing candidate relationships, and more.